 More than 85% of buyers today start their home search online, and most go with the first agent they find.
 However, it is important to do a bit more research to find a real estate agent who works for you.

 Find a real estate agent in Chennai based on the following 6 factors:

 Looking at these factors can save you a lot of time and ensure your real estate transaction is smooth and enjoyable.

 Experience is the first thing you should consider when looking for a real estate agent in Chennai.
 There are many unscrupulous brokers who simply show homes, tag along with you in your vehicle and expect to get paid.
 Instead, look for at least 5-7 years experience dealing in the field, a professional team that offers a full service brokerage model, is familiar with the markets and neighborhoods you’re looking in, as well as the strength of their networks.
-Look for Industry qualifications/professional affiliations such as NAR India or CREAA in Chennai.
+Look for Industry qualifications/professional affiliations.
+For example, Chennai Dream Homes™ is a member of organizations NAR India or CREAA in Chennai.
 An agent who has also worked with clients just like you, is likely to better understand your needs and concerns.

 2. Locations and Clients served

 The next step to find a real estate agent is to make sure that they ideally live in, or near the areas you are interested in buying.
 This way, they have a firsthand impression of the neighborhoods, civic features, amenities, schools, colleges, hospitals, shopping centres, entertainment, employment centers etc., which you can discuss easily and you can decide the areas right for you.